kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 - A matching priority (default value is 1000);
 - A reference to a RequestPriority object; and
-- An optional rule for computing the request’s flow distinguisher; not allowed for a FlowSchema that refers to the RequestPriority that has level 0 or just one queue.
+- An optional rule for computing the request’s flow distinguisher; not allowed for a FlowSchema that refers to a RequestPriority that is exempt or has just one queue.

 Each RequestPriority has:
-- A priority level (non-negative integer).
+- An `exempt` boolean (which defaults to `false`).
+- A `catchAll` boolean (which defaults to `false`), which is relevant only to default behavior.

-Each RequestPriority with a non-zero priority level also has:
+Each non-exempt RequestPriority also has:
 - A non-negative integer AssuredConcurrencyShares;
 - A number of queues; and
 - A queue length limit.

-Each RequestPriority with more than one queue also has:
+Each non-exempt RequestPriority with more than one queue also has:
 - A hand size (a small positive number).

 The best matching FlowSchema for a given request is one of those whose